King Reiterates To UK Foreign Secretary Need For Immediate Gaza Ceasefire

-Amman, December 20 (Petra) -- His Majesty King Abdullah on Wednesday received UK Secretary of State for Foreign, Commonwealth and Development Affairs David Cameron for a meeting attended by Her Majesty Queen Rania Al Abdullah and His Royal Highness Crown Prince Al Hussein bin Abdullah II.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Wednesday received UK Secretary of State for Foreign, Commonwealth and Development Affairs David Cameron for a meeting attended by Her Majesty Queen Rania and HRH Crown Prince Hussein.

-According to a royal court statement, His Majesty reiterated the need for an immediate ceasefire in Gaza and the protection of civilians, calling on the international community to pressure Israel to stop its war on the Strip.
+His Majesty reiterated the need for an immediate ceasefire in Gaza and the protection of civilians, calling on the international community to pressure Israel to stop its war on the Strip, according to a Royal Court statement.

 The King said the continuation of the Israeli aggression on Gaza has exacerbated the humanitarian crisis, which demands international action to move urgently to deliver sufficient and sustainable aid.

-His Majesty warned against the continuation of the disruption of basic services in the Strip, such as fuel, electricity, water, and medicine, adding that targeting vital institutions in unacceptable.
+His Majesty warned against the continuation of the disruption of basic services in the Strip, such as fuel, electricity, water and medicine, adding that targeting vital institutions in unacceptable, the statement said.

 The King reiterated Jordan's rejection of any attempts to displace Gazans internally or outside the Strip, which violates international laws and would ignite further conflict in the region.